 - Obsessing over body image

-Around 30 million people in the US suffer from bulimia and anorexia.
+Millions of people in the US suffer from bulimia and anorexia.
 These two disorders are treatable and preventable, but according to the National Association of Anorexia Nervosa and Associated Disorders as few as 10 percent of this total number are getting proper treatment.

-The ill effects of these eating disorders tend to be massive, whether they are short-term or long-term.
+The ill-effects of these eating disorders tend to be massive, whether they are short-term or long-term.
 Prolonged nutrient deficiency brought about by poor eating habits will make you susceptible to illnesses like scurvy and possibly open you up to even more serious illnesses like stroke, hypertension, and cardiovascular disease.

 Those who suffer from eating disorders also have a tendency to fall into a vicious cycle of guilt, shame, and depression, with many sufferers viewing suicide as the only way out.